Herpes Counseling & Support in New York City

 What if I feel like I’ll have to settle now?

-This is a painful, but very common belief—and one we’ll explore together.
-You are allowed to want what you really want.
+This is a painful but very common belief—and one we’ll explore together.
+You are allowed to want what you really want and there’s no reason not to go after that.

 Do I have to be dating to benefit from therapy?